-The facility originally opened its doors to the public with the hope to draw in family members to visit their loved ones.
-Unfortunately, it was unsuccessful in drawing in family... although it certainly grabbed the attention of wealthy Londoners.
-Worst of all, their suffering was entertainment for the rest of London.
+The facility originally opened its doors to the public in the hopes of drawing in family members to visit their loved ones.
+Unfortunately, it was unsuccessful in drawing in family ... although it certainly grabbed the attention of wealthy Londoners.
+The suffering of the inmates became entertainment for the rest of London.
 Although it cannot be confirmed, it is widely speculated that the decision to open the hospital to the public was motivated by the need to raise funds.
-At 10 shillings a pop (a suggested donation, naturally), the tours could soon prove lucrative.
+At 10 shillings a pop (a suggested donation, naturally), the tours would soon prove lucrative.
 The inmates were put on display, their bizarre behavior and often cruel ‘treatment’ considered a form of theater.
-Ladies in fine gowns with handkerchiefs in front of their noses toured the halls as we might visit a House of Horror.
+Ladies in fine gowns with handkerchiefs in front of their noses toured the halls as we might visit a House of Horrors.

 Inmates considered dangerous were permanently chained.
-Others were free to wander around.
+Others were free to wander.
 Manacles, confinement in tiny cages, immersion in icy water—all were tried as cures for mental diseases.
-So were starvation, bloodletting, beatings and isolation.
+So was starvation, bloodletting, beating and isolation.
 ‘Rotational’ therapy involved spinning a patient in a chair suspended from the ceiling until they vomited.
 Many patients who might have survived their illness died from the therapy.
 In fact, patients who were considered too frail to survive the treatment were turned away.

 Of course, even into the 1960s, our ‘modern’ treatment for mental illness included things we now consider barbaric like padded cells, straitjackets and lobotomies.
 And even a contemporary psychiatric hospital can be a grim place to visit.

-But the misery and the shame of Bedlam Hospital is now gone, with only the word to remind us how it was.
+But the misery and shame of Bedlam Hospital is now gone, with only the word to remind us how it truly felt.